Vasi012/ELITE-Luxury-Cars/README.md

 **Gallery Page**

-The gallery page will provide he user with pictures of *ELITE | Luxury Cars* stock available.
+The gallery page will provide the user with pictures of *ELITE | Luxury Cars* stock available.

-These pictures include pictures taken from different angles in order to surprise the right side of the car.
+These pictures include pictures taken from different angles to surprise the right side of the car.

 The gallery will be fully responsive on all the devices.